microsoft/hlsl-specs/proposals/0027-shader-execution-reordering.md

 - Logic otherwise duplicated can be hoisted into the raygeneration shader without a loss of hit coherence.
 This can reduce instruction cache pressure and reduce compile times.
-- Logic between `ReorderThread` and `HitObject::Invoke` have access to the full state of the raygeneration shader.
+- Logic between `TryReorderThread` and `HitObject::Invoke` have access to the full state of the raygeneration shader.
 It can access a large material stack keeping track of surface boundaries, for example.
 This is difficult or impossible to communicate through the payload.